sripwoud/cryptography/docs/primitives/authenticated-encryption/aes-cbc-hmac.md

 # AES-CBC-HMAC

-One of the limitation of [AES-CBC](#TODO) is that it does not provide any integrity/authenticity check.\
+One of the limitation of [AES-CBC](/primitives/symmetric-encryption/aes-cbc) is that it does not provide authenticity integrity/authenticity check.\
-To prevent tampering of the ciphertext, we can use a [HMAC](../mac/hmac.md) to verify the integrity of the ciphertext.
+To prevent tampering of the ciphertext, we can use a [HMAC](/primitives/mac/hmac) to verify the integrity of the ciphertext.

 This type of construction is also called _encrypt-then-MAC_